Ranajoy01/Map_3_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

  :zap: It give the rules which combinations of N- bit for which instruction.(N word length)

+ :zap: ARM V7 ISA (Mobile device), AMD X86 ISA (Desktop computer).

   :zap: RISC-V gives open source instruction set architecture.

- :zap: ARM X86, AMD X86.

 ## :bulb: Importance of ISA

 :zap: If different procesing unit has different ISA designed by different companies then complexity increase.

+:zap: It is the low level interface of hardware-software.
+Compiler maps high level language instructions to these instructions.

+:zap: Open source ISA gives the oppurtunity to design different cores with the same ISA.It ease the design process.